-This year, the carnival takes place on 28 and 29 August.
-Take a look at the 2016 carnival programme below to see what time the festival starts and what's on each day.
+In 2017, the carnival is expected to take place on 27 and 28 August.
+Check back closer to the time for the confirmed 2017 programme to see what time the festival starts and what's on each day.

 Where does the Carnival Take Place?

-The carnival takes place on the streets of London W10 and W11, around Notting Hill, Ladbroke Grove, Westbourne Grove, Westbourne Park and Kensal Road.
-Take a look at the map of the carnival route.
+The carnival takes place on the streets of London W10 and W11, usually around Notting Hill, Ladbroke Grove, Westbourne Grove, Westbourne Park and Kensal Road.

 How to Get to Notting Hill Carnival?